ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * REQ5: If used, specify the acceptable values for 'sign_key_parameters' (see {{token-post}}).

 * REQ6: If used, specify the acceptable values for 'pub_key_enc' (see {{token-post}}).

+* REQ7a: Register a Resource Type for the root url-path (REQ), which is used to discover the correct url to access at the KDC.

 * REQ7: Specify the exact format of the 'key' value (see {{gid-post}}).